Assignment Writer

 • Medication

-Any person can perform such an act like this which will harm anyone mentally and restrict their movement and freedom.
-It may be used but only when there is no risk of serious harm and for doing you must have legal permission even with that you should always prefer the less restrictive option.
+Any person can perform such an act which will harm anyone mentally and restrict their movement and freedom.
+It may be used, but only when there is no risk of serious harm and for doing you must have legal permission; even with that, you should always prefer the less restrictive option.
 Restrictive options can only be used as a last resort.

 Activity 10.1i List the range of factors that have been featured in adult abuse but are neglected.